BlueStamp-Engineering-2022/Ruth_BSE_Project/index.md

 # Starter project

 My starter project is the Simon says game, in which the game will light up the 4 buttons in a certain order and the user must press the buttons in that order.
 The project includes parts such as LED lights, battery clips, a resistor, and switches, some being soldered on and screwed on.
 To play the game, turn the power switch on and press a random button.
 Then the buttons will light up in different orders one by one.
-There is also a sound switch that enables a different sound for each button.
+There is also a sound switch that enables a different sound for each button when it is turned on.

 [![Starter project](https://i3.ytimg.com/vi/rwoCWAUw_jQ/maxresdefault.jpg "Starter Project")](https://www.youtube.com/watch?v=rwoCWAUw_jQ&t=1s "Starter Project"){:target="_blank" rel="noopener"}